 I’m a student and I don’t have work-study funding.
 May I apply for student employment positions?

 Yes, definitely.
 There are some student employment positions that are open to both work-study and non-work study students.
-You will know if the position is open to both by reviewing the job description in Pioneer Careers.
+You will know if the position is open to both by reviewing the job description in PCO, the job and internship posting site for DU students.
 Look at the “compensation” field as well as the job description.
 If it does not state “work-study only” feel free to apply.

 Where do students and supervisors go with questions?